cvs-health/testilo/README.md

 ##### By a user

-A user can invoke `script` in this way: In the Testilo project directory, execute the statement `node call script s c i0 i1 i2 i3 …`.
+A user can invoke `script` in this way: In the Testilo project directory, execute the statement `node call script id ticnn issuea issueb …`.

 In this statement:
-- Replace `s` with an arbitrary ID for the script, such as `headings`.
+- Replace `id` with an ID for the script, such as `headings`.
-- Replace `c` with the base name, such as `tic99`, of an issue classification file in the `score` subdirectory of the `process.env.FUNCTIONDIR` directory.
+- Replace `ticnn` with the base, such as `tic99`, of the name of an issue classification file in the `score` subdirectory of the `FUNCTIONDIR` directory.
-- Replace the remaining arguments (`i0` etc.) with issue IDs from that classification file.
+- Replace the remaining arguments (`issuea` etc.) with issue names from that classification file.

 The `call` module will retrieve the named classification.
 The `script` module will create a script.
-The `call` module will save the script as a JSON file in the `scripts` subdirectory of the `process.env.SPECDIR` directory.
+The `call` module will save the script as a JSON file in the `scripts` subdirectory of the `SPECDIR` directory.

-To create a script without any issue restrictions, a user can execute the statement `node call script s`.
+To create a script without any issue restrictions, a user can execute the statement `node call script id`.

 #### Options

 When the `script` module creates a script for you, it does not ask you for all of the options that the script may require.
-Instead, it chooses options.
+Instead, it chooses default options.
 After you invoke `script`, you can edit the script that it creates to revise options.

 ### Merge